-First-year students may choose from two team-taught introductory courses: World Religions/Religious Worlds, which explores a variety of religious traditions such as Christianity, Hinduism, and Buddhism; and Contemporary Problems in Religion and Culture, which focuses on religious approaches to issues such as the Holocaust, ecology, and feminism.
+First-year students may choose from two introductory courses: World Religions/Religious Worlds, which explores a variety of religious traditions such as Christianity, Hinduism, and Buddhism; and Contemporary Problems in Religion and Culture, which focuses on religious approaches to issues such as social ethics, ecology, and feminism.

 Graduates with a Queen's B.A. in Religious Studies have also gone on to careers in law, medicine, social work, public relations and business.

 No specific high school course is required to pursue a concentration in Religious Studies

 Go to Choose Your First Year Courses for more information.